-Bill James is an 84 year old man who has been living in LTC for the past two years.
-He is living with moderate-severe Alzheimer’s disease dementia.
-Unfortunately, his dementia has been progressing and his wife Martha, who is his substitute decision maker for health, is meeting with Dr. Dodds, the physician at the long term care home who is caring for her husband, for his annual care conference.
+Prada Balamurali is an 84-year-old woman who has been living in a LTC home for the past year.
+She is living with moderate-severe Alzheimer’s disease dementia.
+Her husband, Ranbi Balamurali continues to live at their family home and visits his wife every other day.
+He is meeting with Dr. Dodds, the physician at the long-term care home who is caring for Prada, for her annual care conference.

 Identifying People for Medication Assessment – A Guide for Long-Term Care

 The Identifying People for Medication Assessment – A Guide for Long-Term Care is an instructive document that can be with all staff, including personal support workers (PSWs) who are directly involved in a resident’s care.
 The guide provides information that can help PSWs and other LTC staff identify signs and symptoms in a resident that may be related to medications.
 The guide then outlines a process that PSWs and other LTC staff can follow to ‘flag’ these concerns to other members of the care team, which may then prompt a medication assessment.